Iceland

 Akureyri

 Akureyri lies at the head of Iceland’s longest fjord, Eyjafjörður, a city of stunning natural beauty and only 20,000 inhabitants.
-Akureyri is Iceland’s second city and known as the ‘capital of the north’, and here you’ll find a winter wonderland of ski slopes and ice-skating rinks – set against a backdrop of snow-capped peaks.
+Akureyri is Iceland’s second city and known as the ‘capital of the north.’
+Here you’ll find a winter wonderland of ski slopes and ice-skating rinks – set against a backdrop of snow-capped peaks.
 While the city is often seen as the gateway to explore the fjord and the Myvatn region, it has a buzz of its own worth seeing.
 Like Reykjavík it also has trendy cafés, great eateries and cool art galleries.
-In the city, check the Akureyri Art Museum, the verdant Akureyri Botanic Garden and Hof Cultural Centre – Harpa’s rival venue.
+If you're on a Akureyri cruise, check the Akureyri Art Museum, the verdant Akureyri Botanic Garden and Hof Cultural Centre – Harpa’s rival venue.
 Outside the city, venture to the Hlíðarfjall ski slopes or time your visit with one of Akureyri’s many festivals – like the Iceland Summer Games.

 Ísafjörður